Lowanna College: College history

 By the 1950s the growth of Moe required a new school to be built in the town, and Moe High School was officially opened in 1954.
 Shortly after, in 1957 Yallourn Technical College moved to its current Newborough site.
 There was still a need for further educational provision and Newborough High School was opened in 1964.

 By the 1990s the number of students attending secondary school had dropped substantially and governments were looking for schools to amalgamate.
 In 1994 the three secondary colleges amalgamated to form Lowanna College.

 With a vision for a new single campus, the College successfully lobbied the government and a total of over $13.5 million was used to build the current campus.

 Sister schools

-Lowanna College has two overseas sister schools: the first, Taizhou Middle School number 2 is located in Taizhou, China, whilst the second, Instituto Professionale di Stato, Castelfranco is situated near Venice, in Italy.
+Lowanna College has two overseas sister schools: the first, Taizhou Middle School number 2 is located in Taizhou, China, whilst the second, Istituto Professionale di Stato, Castelfranco Veneto is situated near Venice, in Italy.